New Norcia, Western Australia: New Norcia Mission

 There were also two institutions for Aboriginal children: St Mary's (for boys) and St Joseph's (for girls), collectively known as New Norcia Mission.
+When it was operating the New Norcia Misson was a part of the Stolen Generations with Indigenous children being sent to the mission after being forcibly removed from their families.

 The children were taught mainly practical skills, and after leaving school they often worked at the Mission.
 The New Norcia Mission was scheduled under the Industrial Schools Act 1874, meaning that the abbot had "complete control" over the children living there.
 Both schools closed in 1974.

 St Mary's Mission, also known as St Mary's College, was founded in 1848 as a boarding school for Aboriginal boys.
 Some boys, including wards of state in the 1960s, were place there by the state government.
-In his 2021 autobiographical book God, the Devil and Me, Alf Taylor recounts the horrific verbal and physical abuse meted out to Aboriginal boys living in the mission by the brothers and nuns during the 1950s and 1960s.
+In his 2021 autobiographical book God, the Devil and Me, Alf Taylor (1945–2023) recounts the horrific verbal and physical abuse meted out to Aboriginal boys living in the mission by the brothers and nuns during the 1950s and 1960s.
 The book was short-listed for the 2022 New South Wales Premier's Literary Awards, Indigenous Writers' Prize.

 St Joseph's Native School and Orphanage was founded in 1861 by the monks.
 Benedictine Missionary Sisters sent from Spain took over in 1904 and ran it until its closure in 1974.
 Aboriginal girls and young women lived and attended school there, sometimes sent by their families, and sometimes placed there as government policy if they were children of single mothers.
+This policy was a part of the Stolen Generations.
 The school and orphanage were rebuilt in 1909.
 There were stories of physical and emotional abuse of the girls at St Joseph's.

 The monks Latinised the children's Aboriginal names, making it hard to trace who they were later.
 From the time of Abbot Fulgentius Torres onwards, the focus changed and tensions arose in how the "orphanages" were being run.
 Adults were prevented from visiting their children, and in 1907 an incident occurred in which 32 Aboriginal fathers were arrested by police when they tried to storm the mission to see their children.

 In 2001 there was a reunion of former residents of New Norcia Mission.